MAN OF STEEL

 Immediately after Superman Returns, a sequel was announced to be called Superman: The Man of Steel.
 As the negative public perception started to kick in, interest in this waned until the success of Christopher Nolans The Dark Knight.
 The project gained renewed interest particularly when Nolan signed on, promising to rework Superman with the same approach he had Batman.
 The production was shorn of the Superman part of the title and, as in The Dark Knight, simply known as The Man of Steel and later Man of Steel, both informal sobriquets that have been coined by DC for the respective characters.
 Under Christopher Nolan and Zack Snyder, who solicited script contribution from a number of comic-book writers, it was decided that Man of Steel would act as a complete reboot of the character, abandoning any connection to previous films.

 Certainly, when it comes to a comic-book adaptation, you could hardly go far wrong with having the names of Zack Snyder and Christopher Nolan united under one roof.
-Zack Snyder is a director who first appeared with the remake of Dawn of the Dead (2004) and then went onto the comic-book adapted likes of 300 (2007) and Watchmen (2009), as well as other ventures into the fantasy genre with Legends of the Guardian: The Owls of GaHoole (2010) and Sucker Punch (2011), as well to write/produce 300: Rise of an Empire (2014) and produce Suicide Squad (2016).
+Zack Snyder is a director who first appeared with the remake of Dawn of the Dead (2004) and then went onto the comic-book adapted likes of 300 (2007) and Watchmen (2009), as well as other ventures into the fantasy genre with Legends of the Guardian: The Owls of GaHoole (2010) and Sucker Punch (2011), as well to write/produce 300: Rise of an Empire (2014) and produce Suicide Squad (2016) and Wonder Woman (2017).
 While Dawn of the Dead and Sucker Punch emerged with decidedly mixed effect, what you cannot deny is that Snyder approached both 300 and Watchmen with a scrupulous regard for the minutiae of each source work and adapted them with great faithfulness, even down to replicating drawn comic panels.
 Christopher Nolan is a director who has gained an enormous cult following with the aforementioned Batman films and other works like Memento (2000), The Prestige (2006) and Inception (2010).
 Nolans approach to DC Comics has been almost the opposite of Zack Snyders he has regularly downplayed fantastical elements and frequently abandoned canon and substantially rewritten characters origin stories.
 It was interesting to anticipate which of these two approaches Man of Steel would take.
 Aside from Snyder and Nolan, there is also David S. Goyer on script.
 Goyer is probably the Hollywood go-to writer when you want to adapt a comic-book to film, he having handled scripts for the likes of The Crow: City of Angels (1996), Blade (1998), Nick Fury, Agent of Shield (tv pilot, 1998), Blade II (2002), Blade Trinity (2004), Nolans Batman films, Ghost Rider: Spirit of Vengeance (2012), and acted as executive producer of Ghost Rider (2007), as well as written original scripts for The Puppet Masters (1994), the breathtaking conceptual science-fiction film Dark City (1998) and Jumper (2008), has created/produced the tv series Flash Foward (2009-10), DaVincis Demons (2013-5) and Constantine (2014-5), produced The Forest (2016) and directed the likes of Blade Trinity, The Invisible (2007) and The Unborn (2009).

 I ended up with mixed feelings about Man of Steel.
 It should be said that these comments come from someone who grew up with the Christopher Reeve films and reading Superman on the comic-book page.
 In the quick soundbite response, Man of Steel ends up being a film where you spend the first half irritated with the substantial liberties it takes with comic-book canon and the other half bored with the mass destruction spectacle that drags on and on.
 I felt ho-hum during the opening scenes on Krypton.
 The traditional comic-book view of Krypton as a world of Grecian perfection was thrown out by the Christopher Reeve films for a design scheme that created an amazing world of crystalline splendour.
 In its concerted effort to reinvent everything from scratch, Man of Steel abandons either of these for what Snyder calls a world based on geothermal designs, while David S. Goyers script incorporates many of the details from the reboot of Krypton mythos that came in after Crisis on Infinite Earths (1986).
 Alas, on screen it just looks like Stock Science-Fiction World No #47 and there is nothing standout about any of it.
 Some of the origin story has been rewritten in favour of a modern environmental allegory Krypton is about to implode because its people have squandered its natural resources to the point of their own destruction.
 Russell Crowe does an okay Jor-el but I still preferred the gravitas that Marlon Brando had in the part.